|

 8th Floor Blockley Hall Philadelphia, PA 19104 |

-Phone: (215) 746-0360 Fax: (215) 573-5311 |
+Phone: Fax: |

 Following is a list of tools to assist you with addressing health and wellness issues in your community.
 This list is not comprehensive, but it includes useful tools to help you identify resources as well as promote healthy weight in your community.

-The Strategic Alliance developed ENACT to offer community members realistic ways to create positive change in their food and activity environments.
+ENACT is a concrete menu of strategies designed to help you improve nutrition and activity environments on a local level.
+These strategies have been organized into seven environments that were carefully selected for their importance in individual and community health.
+Each ENACT strategy presents useful information based on current research and practice and includes model policies and programs, hands-on tools, articles and other publications, and resources.
+The strategies are structured to be interactive so that implementation can become a reality.
 ENACT was designed to complement current education and community efforts and to empower local action to address priority issues.
 Working locally can make healthy eating and regular activity a realistic option for everyone, and can bubble up to affect state and national policy.
 Click here for more information.

 The Physical Activity Assessment Tools website; developed in collaboration with the Wake Forest University Health Sciences, the Penn-Cheyney Center of Excellence for Inner City Health, and the African American Collaborative Obesity Research Network; is an online repository of physical activity assessment tools.
 The Physical Activity Assessment Tools website provides the opportunity to find and post assessment tools for physical activity and reliability and validation studies for the various assessments.
 Click here to access the site.